cyevgeniy/universal/ssg/11ty/content/index.md

 {% fullbleed "yellow-soft", false %}
 {% container %}
-	##  Goals
+	##  THIS THEME...

-	- Blazingly fast.
-Site with Universal **loads in a moment**
+	- Is blazingly fast.
+Site with The Universal Theme **loads in a moment**
 	- Includes useful and eye-catching shortcodes. **Full-screen bleeds, cards, card grids, in-paragraph blocks** will help you in fight for **user attention**
-	- Example based documentation to help you build **your site** as fast as possible
+	- Has example based documentation to help you build **your site** as fast as possible
-	- Clean UI
+	- Has clean UI
-	- Multiple color variations, so you can **choose the tone** you'll speak to your visitors
+	- Has multiple color variations, so you can **choose the tone** you'll speak to your visitors

 	**Interested?**